szymonbogdal/workout-blog/README.md

    - Restart the Apache server.
 2. Clone the repository to XAMPP's `htdocs` directory:
 3. Start XAMPP's Apache and MySQL services.
-4. Visit `http://localhost/workout-blog` in your browser.
+4. run `php bin/migrate.php` to create the database and apply all migrations.
-5. Database will be created automatically when you acess the application for the first time.
+5. Visit `http://localhost/workout-blog` in your browser.